Medical Dictionary

 Jaw Injuries and Disorders

-Jaw problems include:
+Jaw problems can include:

 Neurologic Diseases